 Our relief effort coordination solution uses AI and computer vision to analyze disaster-affected areas.
 It helps in assessing damage levels and optimizing resource allocation.
-Its a great aid for emergency responders and helps organizations streamline operations and maximize impact.
+It’s a great aid for emergency responders and helps organizations streamline operations and maximize impact

 Human-led manual assessment of disaster zones slows down aid distribution.